james182-dang/james182-dang/README.md

 )
 ```

-Musician by nature, web developer by trade.
+Musician by nature, full stack web developer by trade.

 I'm currently working on obtaining my certification from Vanderbilt University.